-When any of the fleets are on their final round the Blue finishing flag should be raised.
+Note that the slow handicap fleet does one round less than the fast handicap fleet.
+Raise the Blue Finish flag (no sound signal) when any of the fleets are on their final leg.
 This should be done at an appropriate time so as not to confuse competitors.
 When the blue flag has been raised it is up to the competitors to finish when it is right for them to do so.
-They must complete the correct amount of rounds identified on the course board.
-Record those finishing before they should as DNF (and don't give them a whistle, they may continue and finish correctly, if so delete DNF).
-Record the real time of the last boat to finish.
+They must complete the correct number of rounds identified on the course board.
+Record those finishing before they should as NSC (and don't give them a whistle, they may continue and finish correctly, if so delete NSC).